Steady state in ultrastrong coupling regime: perturbative expansion and first orders: Introduction

 To obtain some information about strongly coupled steady states, several strategies have been developed, including embedding techniques like reaction coordinate \cite{Garg_1985,Smith_2014,Smith_2016,Strasberg_2016} and pseudo-mode \cite{Garraway_1997,Pleasance_2017, Teretenkov_2019,Pleasance_2020}, or numerical techniques (Hierarchical Equation of Motion) \cite{Tanimura_2019,Lambert_2019,Lambert_2020}.
-One alternative strategy focusing directly on the steady state without going through the description of the whole dynamics is to consider the global steady state of the system and bath, namely the global thermal state at the bath temperature \cite{Bach_2000,Frohlich_2004,Merkli_2007,Mori_2008,Konenberg_2016,Merkli_2020} (see more details in the following).
-The steady state of the system is then given by tracing out the bath, which is sometimes referred to as the mean force Gibbs state \cite{Cresser_2021,Trushechkin_2021}.
+One alternative strategy consists in focusing directly on the steady state without going through the description of the whole dynamics.
+In this perspective, the \emph{global} steady state of the system and bath is expected to be the global system-bath thermal state at the bath temperature \cite{Bach_2000,Frohlich_2004,Merkli_2007,Mori_2008,Konenberg_2016,Merkli_2020,Trushechkin_2022}.
+The steady state of the system is then given by tracing out the bath, which is often referred to as the mean force Gibbs state \cite{Cresser_2021,Trushechkin_2021, Trushechkin_2022}.
 Such partial trace is usually very challenging, but can be done at least approximately assuming for instance a weak coupling \cite{Mori_2008, Subasi_2012,Cresser_2021, Purkayastha_2020}.
-One other interesting regime, and potentially containing more novelty, is the ultrastrong coupling regime, when the strength of the coupling is larger than the system's energy scale.
+Another interesting regime, and potentially containing more novelty, is the ultrastrong coupling regime, when the strength of the coupling is larger than the system's energy scale.
 However, only few papers considered such situations.
 In \cite{Cresser_2021}, Cresser and Anders provide the explicit expression of the mean force Gibbs state in the limit of infinite coupling.
-In particular, they show that it is of the same form as the steady state \cite{Orman_2019, Goyal_2020} obtained using arguments from eisenselection \cite{Zurek_2003}, although there are also some slight differences.
+In particular, they show that it is close to the form of the steady state obtained in \cite{Orman_2019, Goyal_2020} using arguments from eisenselection \cite{Zurek_2003}, although there are also some slight differences.
 Despite being an interesting result, it would be welcome to have also information on how the transition from the weak coupling limit to the ultrastrong coupling limit happens, as well as on the steady state in intermediate regimes which are experimentally more accessible.